-At Birkby Infant & Nursery School the EYFS follow guidance in The Development Matters Learning Goals.
+At Birkby Infant & Nursery School the EYFS use the EFS Framework, launchpad for Literacy and Development Matters.
 Specific Speaking and Listening activities may be planned.
 It is expected that staff will take every opportunity to encourage children to discuss what they are doing and why and to make choices to develop thinking and listening skills.